 Conducting a Garden Sink or Float Experiment

-Ask the children to make a prediction as to whether the object will sink or float when placed on the water.
+Ask the children to predict whether the object will sink or float when placed on the water.

 Encourage them to hold the object in their hands to feel how heavy it is and chat to each other about what they think will happen.

-While filling up a deep tray with water, I sent my kids off to have a look around the garden for interesting objects to test in our experiment.
+While filling up a deep tub with water, I sent my kids off to have a look around the garden for interesting objects to test in our experiment.
 They came back with:

 - a skipping rope